basiqio/basiq-javascript-sdk/README.md

 # Basiq Javascript SDK

-Use our JavaScript SDK to integrate with the Basiq API
+This SDK is here to accelerate your integration with the Basiq API.
+You can check out the full docs for this SDK at [GitHub](https://github.com/basiqio/basiq-javascript-sdk/), or head to [our website](https://basiq.io/) to learn more about Basiq.

 ## Installation
 Install this package using `npm`